Financial-Times/dotcom-page-kit/readme.md

     npm install
     ```

-3. Run the build script for all packages:

-    ```bash
-    npm run build
-    ```

-4. You can now choose to run an example application or start Storybook to view the current set of UI components.
+3. You can now choose to run an example application or start Storybook to view the current set of UI components.
 Examples are located in the `examples/` directory and have their own instructions.
 To use Storybook you can follow [the guide below](#using-storybook).

 Before getting started on writing any code you may also find it useful to refer to the [contribution guide](contribution.md) which covers coding standards and expectations.